 It is the first 30 seconds to 2 minutes of engine operation that is the hardest for wear on the piston bore and valve guides.

-How long does it take for oil to go through engine?
+How long does oil take to go through engine?

 Depending on your vehicle’s engine temperature, it might vary from almost instantly to 3-second maximum.
 A cold engine usually takes more time than that of hot engines.
 Additionally, it depends on the size and pattern of the engine.
 However, wait for a few seconds before you start revving your throttle hard.